PetePrattis/medical-application-simulation/README.md

 **This is a Java project from my early days as a Computer Science student**

-_This programm was created for the fourth semester class Programming on the Internet and the World Wide Web and is a practise program for the final projects of the class_
+_This programm was created for the fourth semester class Programming on the Internet and the World Wide Web and is a practise program for the final project of the class_

 > #### Description of project